-A second assessment will take place after a further two days.
-Normally the final reading, although there can be cases where we want to examine you a third time, for reactions known to take longer to develop.
+This second assessment can be the final reading, although we may wish to examine you a third time a few days later, for reactions which take longer to develop.

 Benefits Of Testing

-Knowing what you are allergic to can eliminate a skin problem, or hold the key to managing your condition.
-Combined with the experience of a skilled dermatologist, patch testing often provides answers.
+Knowing what you are allergic to can eliminate a skin problem, or hold the key to managing your condition, with support from a skilled dermatologist.

-This is also a low risk, minimally invasive procedure, suitable for all ages and skin types.
-A wide range of substance reactions can be tested, from chemicals at work, to cosmetics, to apparently safe household items.
+Testing is also a low risk, minimally invasive procedure, suitable for all patients.
+A wide range of substance reactions can be tested, from chemicals at work, to natural substances, to apparently safe household items.

-We provide patch testing in London at both our dermatology clinics.
-An essential tool to support our patients and help to eliminate their skin conditions.
+We provide patch, or prick testing in London as an essential dermatology tool, to support our patients and help to eliminate their skin conditions.

 You are welcome to download a pdf leaflet, giving further detail on: